JoeRoddy/prisma-types-export/README.md

 }
 ```

-You can revert this and comment out the types generator after generating your types files.
+You can choose to revert this and comment out the types generator after exporting your types.